 For more information on the Navy and Army Aviation Careers go to Defence Jobs.

-WSOs operate systems from the back-seat of F/A-18F Super Hornets and F/A-18G Growlers.
+• Weapons Systems Officer (WSO).
+WSOs operate systems from the back-seat of F/A-18F Super Hornets and E/A-18G Growlers.

+• Air Battle Manager (ABMs).
 ABMs control the tactical battlespace; controlling, coordinating and integrating an array of ADF and Coalition aircraft and forces in combat operations.
-ABM can perform these duties from within the air environment in an E-7A Wedgetail Early Warning and Control (AEW&C) aircraft using onboard radar and sensors, or from within the ground environment using ground based radars.
+An ABM can perform these duties from within the air environment in an E-7A Wedgetail Early Warning and Control (AEW&C) aircraft using on-board radar and sensors, or from within the ground environment using ground based radars.
 ABMs also conduct surveillance operations to inform and shape the mission using long-range sensors and satellite technology.

+• Air Traffic Controller (ATC).
 RAAF Air Traffic Controllers control all Australian Defence Force (ADF) Air Bases and some joint user aerodromes within Australia (Newcastle, Townsville and Darwin).
-However, what makes RAAF ATC different from civil controllers in that they can also assume some control responsibilities on the battlefield such as de-confliction of artillery and air delivered weapons, and aircraft operations.
+However, what makes RAAF ATC different from civil controllers is that they can also assume some control responsibilities on the battlefield such as de-confliction of artillery and air delivered weapons, and aircraft operations.
 RAAF ATC can also be asked to operate at short notice from established and temporary airfields anywhere within Australia and overseas.

 The RAAF uses the term Family to identify, at the broadest level, the occupations that perform similar roles.
 In the RAAF, all Officers who are responsible for the application of airpower belong to the Officer Aviation (OA) Family of Streams.